PoojaB05/E-Commerce-End-to-End-QA-Testing-Framework/requirements/functional-requirements.md

 FR-07: Error Handling
   The system shall display appropriate messages for invalid actions.
   The system shall handle unexpected errors without crashing.

-The system shall prevent checkout if the cart is empty.

-The system shall display order confirmation after successful checkout.